Susan Chapman

 FIRST SESSION November 2025

-Well, the first session has arrived, a bit like a first day at school… a whole new group of artists to work with, although there are five of us who completed studio practice last year… this is a new program and there are 21 of us, painters, textiles, sculptors all mediums really and i am pleased to say a mixture of ages too
+Well, the first session has arrived, a bit like a first day at school… a whole new group of artists to work with, although there are five of us who completed studio practice last year… this is a new program and there are 21 of us, painters, textiles, sculptors all mediums really and i am pleased to say a mixture of ages too.. located in Newlyn School of Art.

 AGORA, an important meeting place for exchange of ideas. credited as the birthplace of democracy, where philosophers first debated and discussed those concepts